 - (A) Public Facilities.
-The following uses may be regulated only with respect to location, size, height, building bulk, yards, courts, setbacks, density of buildings, off-street parking, loading facilities, traffic, noise, lighting, landscaping, and screening requirements, and only to the extent that these regulations do not have the effect of interfering with the intended functional use: - 1.
+The following uses may be regulated only with respect to location, size, height, building bulk, yards, courts, setbacks, density of buildings, off-street parking, loading facilities, traffic, noise, lighting, landscaping, and screening requirements, and only to the extent that these regulations do not have the effect of interfering with the intended functional use.
+Except for state owned and operated institutions and facilities, this bylaw may regulate the below listed uses for compliance with the National Flood Insurance Program in accordance with Article 6 of this bylaw. - 1.
 State- or community-owned and operated institutions and facilities. - 2.
 Public and private schools and other educational institutions certified by the state department of education. - 3.
 Churches and other places of worship, convents, and parish houses. - 4.
 Public and private hospitals - 5.
 Regional solid waste management facilities certified under 10 V.S.A.
 Chapter 159. - 6.
-Hazardous waste management facilities for which a notice of intent to construct has been received under 10 V.S.A. §6606(a). - (B) Agricultural Practices & Farm Structures.
-This Bylaw shall not regulate accepted agricultural practices, as defined by the Secretary of Agriculture, Food, and Markets, including the construction of farm structures.
-No municipal permit for a farm structure shall be required; however, a person shall notify the Town of the intent to build a farm structure and shall abide by setbacks approved by the Secretary of Agriculture, Food, and Markets.
+Hazardous waste management facilities for which a notice of intent to construct has been received under 10 V.S.A. §6606(a). - 7.
+Emergency Shelters.
+Regulating the daily or seasonal hours of operation of an emergency shelter shall constitute interfering with the intended functional use. - (B) Agricultural Practices & Farm Structures.
+This Bylaw shall not regulate required agricultural practices, as defined by the Secretary of Agriculture, Food, and Markets, including the construction of farm structures.
+No municipal permit for a farm structure shall be required; however, a person shall notify the Town of the intent to build a farm structure and shall abide by setbacks approved by the Secretary of Agriculture, Food, and Markets. - (C) Silvicultural Practices and Forestry Operations.

-(C) Silvicultural Practices.
 This Bylaw shall not regulate accepted silvicultural practices, as those practices are defined by the Commissioner of Forest, Parks, and Recreation under Title 10, §1021(f) and §1259(f), and Title 6 §4810.
 Landowners and loggers should follow the best management practices, as contained in the guide "Acceptable Management Practices for Maintaining Water Quality on Logging Jobs in Vermont."
+Per 24 V.S.A. §4413(d), this Bylaw shall not regulate forestry operations as defined in 10 V.S.A. §2602.